officialmofabs/ProjectOperations/README.md

-Welcome to the Open eCampus project, hosted and led by Internet Governance Experts
+eCampus project, hosted and led by Internet Governance Experts